Firefighting with a Distance-Based Restriction: Introduction

-In the original game there is no relationship between the firefighters' positions at time $t$ and time $t+1$, which is not always a good representation of the real world since in reality, firefighters are restricted by how fast they can move.
-Our variation of the rules, which we have dubbed \textit{distance-restricted} or \textit{distance} $d$ firefighting, seeks to make the game more realistic by forcing each firefighter to only move a maximum of some specified distance $d$ between time $t$ and time $t+1$.
-This condition can be explicitly defined by saying that given a fixed, positive integer $d$ and $k$ firefighters labelled as $\mathcal{F}_1,\mathcal{F}_2,\ldots,\mathcal{F}_k$, then for every $t\in\mathbb{N}$, there must exist a bijection $g_t$ between the sets \textit{POS}$_t$ and \textit{POS}$_{t+1}$ where \textit{POS}$_t = \{(\mathcal{F}_i,u_i) \mid \mathcal{F}_i \text{ occupies vertex }u_i\text{ at time }t\}$ and $g_t(\mathcal{F}_i,u) = (\mathcal{F}_j,v)$ implies that the distance between $u$ and $v$ is at most $d$ and that $i=j$.
-We can see here that there is an ambiguity in whether or not the distance between $u$ and $v$ is determined with respect to the entire graph or just the subgraph induced by the unburnt vertices.
-We will be using the distance in the induced subgraph since it is a more realistic model, but we will also occasionally make note of how things may be different if we allow the firefighters to move through the fire.
-We will also note that our definition of the distance-restricted game requires some refinement to make it compatible with instances where the number of firefighters available varies from turn to turn.
+We note that our definition of the distance-restricted game requires some refinement to make it compatible with instances where the number of firefighters available varies from turn to turn.
 If the number of firefighters increases by $\ell$ on any given turn, then before the firefighters move, the $\ell$ additional firefighters are placed on vertices that currently have at least one firefighter on them, and then the firefighters move as normal.
 If the number of firefighters decreases by $\ell$ on any given turn, then before the firefighters move, $\ell$ of them are chosen and removed from play, and then the remaining firefighters move as normal.

-Some notation is now introduced for defining how many firefighters are required to contain a fire on a graph.
+We now introduce some notation for defining how many firefighters are required to contain a fire on a graph.
 In the context of the original game, we define $f(G,u)$ to be the minimum number of firefighters needed to contain a fire that breaks out at the vertex $u$ in the graph $G$ and we refer to this quantity as the \textit{firefighter number} of $G$ for a fire at $u$.
 If the graph is vertex transitive, like the grids we will be focusing on, we can simply write $f(G)$ since the choice of $u$ does not matter and we refer to this simply as the firefighter number of $G$.
 We can then analogously define $f_d(G,u)$ by considering the distance $d$ firefighting game and refer to $f_d(G,u)$ and $f_d(G)$ as the distance-restricted firefighter number.
 The notation $f^*_d(G,u)$ is defined analogously to $f_d(G,u)$, except that the firefighters are allowed to move through the fire.